How can you help?

 - Ideally P2P or using small DAOs

 The first thing that comes to mind is having multiple rewards addresses specified during farming, with a specified portion of rewards probabilistically ending up in a wallet of the developer/contributor that farmer wants to support.
 This doesn’t solve the problem of discoverability though.
-One way or another there should not be a big treasury/governance structure that is responsible for managing funds, it should be more direct and more distributed.
+One way or another, there should not be a big treasury/governance structure that is responsible for managing funds, it should be more direct and more distributed.

-GPU plotting
+GPU plotting performance improvements

 Engineering